-Unallocated Items are gains or charges related to company level initiatives or previous businesses that are not allocated to our current business segments.
-They include all or a portion of items such as share-based compensation, pension and postemployment costs, elimination of intersegment profit in inventory and LIFO, foreign exchange transaction gains and losses, interest income and other as well as legacy obligations such as environmental remediation and workers compensation.
+Unallocated items are gains or charges not related to, or allocated to, an individual operating segment.
+They include all or a portion of items such as share-based compensation, pension and post-employment costs, elimination of intersegment profit in inventory and LIFO, foreign exchange transaction gains and losses, interest income and other as well as legacy obligations such as environmental remediation and workers compensation.